Dynamic Sparse Training with Structured Sparsity: Related work

-\paragraph{Accelerating Unstructured Sparse Neural Networks} \citet{elsen2020cvpr} proposed a method for accelerating unstructured \glspl{snn} based on one-dimensional tiling of non-zero elements, which demonstrated significant speedups on both \gls{cpu}~\citep{elsen2020cvpr} and \gls{gpu}~\citep{gale2020sparse}.
-However, like most approaches to accelerating unstructured \glspl{snn}, this method relies on imposing structure on an existing sparse weight matrix \emph{after training}.
-Our method can be considered a way of adding structure to \glspl{snn} \emph{during training}, allowing the model to maximally utilize non-zero weights since structure and weights are learned concurrently. \paragraph{Learning Block Structured Sparsity From Scratch} Block sparsity is a particular type of structured sparsity in which blocks of non-zero weights are grouped together in arrangements that reduce the memory overhead required to store the indices of the non-zero weights.
+\paragraph{Learning block structured sparsity from scratch} Block sparsity is a particular type of structured sparsity in which blocks of non-zero weights are grouped together in arrangements that reduce the memory overhead required to store the indices of the non-zero weights.
 Blocks can be generated out of contiguous weights in 1D (sometimes called tiles) or 2D or by utilizing a fixed number of non-zero weights per row or column group in the case of block-balanced sparsity~\citep{hoefler_sparsity_2021}.
 Spurred by the success of \gls{dst} in learning unstructured sparse models, recent works have attempted to apply \gls{dst} principles to learn block-structured sparsity. \Citet{jiang_exposing_2022} introduced a novel block-aware \gls{dst} algorithm known as \gls{dsb}. \gls{dsb} reshuffles non-zero weights into a block sparsity pattern after sparse connectivity updates, thereby improving memory access efficiency.
 Wall-clock speed-ups of up to 4$\times$ were reported with this method; however, generalization performance was reduced compared to \gls{rigl} at comparable sparsities. \Citet{dietrich_towards_2022} applied a modified variant of \gls{rigl} to BERT models \citep{devlin_bert_2019}.
-The resulting method is capable of learning models with block-structured sparsity.
-The authors demonstrated improvements in generalization performance at reduced \gls{flops} compared to a dense network baseline.

-\paragraph{Learning N:M Structured Sparsity from Scratch} N:M sparsity is a specific form of block-balanced sparsity in which 1D blocks with $M$ contiguous elements contain exactly $N$ non-zero elements.
+The resulting method is capable of learning models with block-structured sparsity. \paragraph{Learning N:M structured sparsity from scratch} N:M sparsity is a specific form of block-balanced sparsity in which 1D blocks with $M$ contiguous elements contain exactly $N$ non-zero elements.
 N:M sparsity is particularly amenable to acceleration and several attempts have been made to train models with N:M fine-grained structure using \gls{dst} methods.